 For Hybrid Model, we need to configure a local machine to execute the tests.
 We can do that by setting up and executing the Testsigma Agent on the machine.
-The Agent will do the required configuration, avoid the hassle of numerous configuration for end-users and allow us to concentrate on managing the tests alone.

 We assume that you have already created a Hybrid Execution on Testsigma website before configuring your local machine.
 If not, please refer to this article for a detailed guide on creating a Hybrid Execution - How to Create a Hybrid Execution for running Tests on Local Machine?